Skip to main content

 Brita Standard Replacement Filters (4-Pack)

-This 4-pack offers the best per-filter price for genuine Brita Standard cartridges at $4.62 each.
+This 4-pack offers the best per-filter price for genuine Brita Standard cartridges.
 For Brita loyalists who prefer sticking with the original brand, this is the pack size to buy.
 Eight months of filtration in a single purchase reduces the hassle of frequent reordering.

 The performance is identical to the 3-pack — same NSF 42 certification, same 40-gallon capacity, same activated carbon and ion exchange technology.
 The savings come purely from the bulk packaging.
 Compared to the Amazon Basics Enhanced, you are still paying more per filter for fewer certifications, but the gap narrows with the 4-pack pricing.